Mixed-Integer Optimization with Constraint Learning: Embedding predictive models

-Although the convex hull can be represented by linear constraints, the number of variables in EM($\bm{w}$) increases with the increase in the dataset size, which may make the optimization process prohibitive when the number of samples becomes too large.
+Although the CH can be represented by linear constraints, the number of variables in EM($\bm{w}$) increases with the increase in the dataset size, which may make the optimization process prohibitive when the number of samples becomes too large.
 We therefore provide a column selection algorithm that selects a small subset of the samples.
-This algorithm can be used for EM($\bm{w}$) when all variables are continuous.
-Figure~\ref{fig:column_selection} visually demonstrates the procedure; we begin with an arbitrary sample of the full data, and use column selection to iteratively add samples $\bm{\bar{z}}_i$ until no improvement can be found.
-In Appendix~\ref{appendix:columnselection}, we provide a full description of the approach, as well as a formal lemma which states that in each iteration of column selection, the selected sample from $\mathcal{Z}$ is also a vertex of CH($\mathcal{Z}$).
+This algorithm can be directly used in the case of convex optimization problems or embedded as part of a branch and bound algorithm when the optimization problem involves integer variables.
+Figure~\ref{fig:column_selection} visually demonstrates the procedure; we begin with an arbitrary sample of the full data, and use column selection to iteratively add samples $\bm{\hat{x}}_i$ until no improvement can be found.
+In Appendix~\ref{appendix:columnselection}, we provide a full description of the approach, as well as a formal lemma which states that in each iteration of column selection, the selected sample from $\bm{X}$ is also a vertex of CH($\bm{X}$).
 In synthetic experiments, we observe that the algorithm scales well with the dataset size.
 The computation time required by solving the optimization problem with the algorithm is near-constant and minimally affected by the number of samples in the dataset.
 The experiments in Appendix~\ref{appendix:columnselection} show optimization with column selection to be significantly faster than a traditional approach, which makes it an ideal choice when dealing with massive datasets.